TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_3.md

 > - You will need to:
 >   - Identify target audience
 >   - Define session structure (include indicative content, length, breakdown and timings)
->   - Set learning objectives and outcomes
+>   - Set learning objectives and outcomes, expand the them to make a session outline
 >   - Decide learning activities
 >   - Suggest how you will assess trainee progress
 > - Tell us anything else you think we need to know….